 Overhand or Reverse Curls (Pronated) Emphasizes the Brachioradialis

-Reverse curl muscles worked have a completely different emphasis when compared to the standard supinated bicep curl.
+The muscles engaged in reverse curls have a distinct emphasis compared to the standard supinated bicep curl.

 A reverse curl is where the arm is internally rotated with the hands facing toward the floor, opposite of the standard supinated curl.
 This is arm pronation.